 Purple Bell Peppers

-Purple bell peppers are less sweet that red, orange, or yellow belle peppers, but definitely sweeter than green ones.
-They are perfect in salads or other raw dishes.
-Their brilliant shiny purple color turns muddy and even a bit gray when cooked.
+Purple bell peppers are less sweet that red, orange, or yellow belle peppers, but they're definitely sweeter than green ones.
+They are perfect in salads or other raw dishes since their brilliant shiny purple color turns muddy and even a bit gray when cooked.

 Red Bell Peppers

-Red bell peppers are, perhaps, the most popular sweet peppers because they are, actually, quite sweet. their bright color and sweet flavor make them perfect for tossing into salads (such as this Corn Avocado Pepper Salad or this Bell Pepper Salad.
+Red bell peppers are the most popular sweet peppers, This is probably because they are, in fact, quite sweet.
+Their bright color and sweet flavor make them perfect for tossing into salads (such as this Corn Avocado Pepper Salad or this Bell Pepper Salad).
 Red peppers have a less grassy flavor than most peppers and become silken and luscious when roasted.
 See How to Roast Peppers Under a Broiler and How to Roast Peppers Over a Flame before making this delicious Red Pepper Pasta.